Applications now open for 2026!

 Q: I really want to participate in this program, but I am low income and just can’t afford it.
 What do I do?

 A: There is room for you!
 My pricing system is politicized and accessibility rates for low-income students are factored into it.
-All I ask is that you read through our Accessibility & Sliding Scale page and then select your desire for an accessibility rate in your application.
-We’ll find a time to connect and discuss a possible plan that works for us both and enables you to be part of the program at a price that feels feasible.
+Make note of your desire for an accessibility rate in your application and we’ll find a time to connect and discuss a possible plan that works for us both and enables you to be part of the program at a price that feels feasible.